hs763/lmb-nextflow/docs/README.md

 It is worth pointing out that Nextflow is essentially a language to enable programmers to write bioinformatics pipelines.
 Consequently, the Nextflow webpages may look heavy on the technical jargon, but the vast majority of this knowledge is not required for actually running a pipeline.

-The Nextflow pipelines we run at the LMB have been written as part of a collaboration of between teams of bioinformaticians across the globe.
+The Nextflow pipelines we run at the LMB have been written as part of a collaboration between teams of bioinformaticians across the globe.
 These Nextflow pipeline constitute what is know as [nf-core](https://nf-co.re/).

 Not all the pipelines listed at nf-core are currently available on the LMB cluster, although we are willing to add more pipelines, should there be demand from researchers.
 Also, we may write and make available bespoke pipelines should the necessity arise.

 ## Help with Nextflow commands with GUIde-Piper
 So, every pipeline has its specific set of instructions to get the pipeline running.
-For many users new to bioinformaitcs and the command line, this can seem a little overwhelming - even with the guidance available here and on the nf-core website.
+For many users new to bioinformatics and the command line, this can seem a little overwhelming - even with the guidance available here and on the nf-core website.

 To assist users in running pipelines we have put together [GUIde Piper](http://nextflow.lmb.internal/), which is available on the LMB intranet.
 At present all the user needs to do when going to GUIde Piper is to select the desired pipeline (e.g. RNA-seq, CHip-seq), select the data and metadata file locations and the reference genome to map against.
-GUIde Piper will then produce a command that the user can copy and paste into the command line to set off Nextflow.
+GUIde Piper will then produce a command that the user can copy and paste into the Cluster command line to start Nextflow running.

 <img src="assets/GUIde_Piper_logo.png" alt="drawing" width="100"/>